Summary 2: First Part of the Training (continued)

 Hi Natgl72 :)

 Your drawing is great!
-I like how you've depicted the butterfly tree, and the perspective of your house is consistent.
+I like how you depicted the tree with butterflies, and the perspective of your house works well.

-In terms of composition, it's a bit flat, symmetrical...
-To avoid this, there could have been a more significant size/height difference between the tree and the house (enlarge the foreground for example)
+In terms of composition, it’s a bit flat and symmetrical.
+To avoid this, there could have been a more significant difference in size/height between the tree and the house (e.g., making the foreground larger).

-Regarding your ground... your house seems like it's about to fall!
-I'm not sure if the darker strip at the bottom is meant to be a relief but it looks very odd that the line falls right at the foot of the house.
-Moreover, the slope where the house is positioned is quite steep, it doesn’t look very natural.
-Finally, your tiles have been drawn as if the roof faces us directly when it's actually in perspective!
-The tiles need to follow the slope of the roof.
+Regarding your ground... your house looks like it’s about to fall over!
+I’m not sure if the darker band at the bottom is meant to be a relief, but it looks very strange that the line falls exactly at the foot of the house.
+Also, the slope on which the house is placed is quite steep, which doesn’t look very natural.
+Finally, your tiles were drawn as if the roof were facing us, even though it’s in perspective!
+The tiles should follow the angle of the roof.

-I'm attaching a small edit that summarizes what I've told you :) I hope this can help you with your future drawings!
-As you can see, it ultimately doesn’t take much!
+I’m attaching a small edit that summarizes what I said :) I hope it helps with your next drawings!
+As you can see, it doesn’t take much to improve it in the end!

 Salut Natgl72 :)